nong-9pw4TKvT3po-unsplash

 I am not suggesting you simply tell stories.
 I am recommending that you tell God’s story.
 The story found in the Word of God…

 1. Use Bible stories.
 There are no stories like those inspired by the Spirit!
 These stories are true and full of truth.
-Like the rest of God’s Word we are promised that they “will not return void” (Isaiah 55:11).
-Illustration books are fine but we must ever be reminded that the Word of God sheds light on other parts of Scripture.
+Like the rest of God’s Word, we are promised that they “will not return void” (Isaiah 55:11).
+Illustration books are fine, but we must keep in mind that the Word of God sheds light on other parts of Scripture.
 William Cowper wrote, “God is His own Interpreter, and He will make it plain.”
-No where is that more evident than in the Bible.
+Nowhere is that more evident than in the Bible.
 Every instruction in Scripture finds its parallel illustration in Scripture.
 Personalities and places often make plain some principle found throughout God’s Word.

 Preachers, use a story!
 Teachers, use a story!
 Coaches, use a story!
 Parents, use a story!
 Witnesses, use a story!